philzook58/philzook58.github.io/_posts/2020-01-07-fiddling-around-with-validated-ode-integration-sum-of-squares-taylor-models.markdown

 For ODEs, the common example of such an operation is known as Picard iteration.
 In physical terms, this is something like the impulse approximation / born approximation.
-One assumes that the ODE evolves according to a known trajectory $latex x_0(t)$ as a first approximation.
-Then one plugs in the trajectory to the equations of motion $latex f(x_0,t)$ to determine the "force" it would feel and integrate up all this force.
-This creates a better approximation $latex x_1(t)$ (probably) which you can plug back in to create an even better approximation.
+One assumes that the ODE evolves according to a known trajectory $ x_0(t)$ as a first approximation.
+Then one plugs in the trajectory to the equations of motion $ f(x_0,t)$ to determine the "force" it would feel and integrate up all this force.
+This creates a better approximation $ x_1(t)$ (probably) which you can plug back in to create an even better approximation.